Form 940 Instructions

 Paid Preparer Use Only

 A paid preparer is someone who is responsible for your Form 940 filing and preparing payroll tax forms on your behalf.
-If your form is prepared by the paid preparer, enter their information, such as name, signature, address, PTIN, and contact number.
+If your form is prepared by the paid preparer, enter their information, such as name, signature, address, PTIN, and

 Signature Process Made Simple with TaxBandits!